-Pastor is The Rev. E. Eugene Williams,

-314 M.A.C.
-Services at East Lansing Trinity Church there are held Sundays at 11 a.m. and 7:30 p.m.
-Sunday school is at 9:45 a.m., and Wednesday prayer and Bible study meetings are held at 8 p.m.
+Pastor is the Rev. E. Eugene Williams of 343 Division Street.
+Services of the East Lansing Trinity Church are held in the Masonic Temple Building, 314 M.A.C., at 11 a.m. and 7:30 p.m.
+Sunday School convenes at 9:45 a.m. and prayer and Bible study meetings are held on Wednesday evenings at 8 p.m.

-YOUNG MEN'S CHRISTIAN ASSOCIATION
+UNIVERSITY YOUNG MEN'S CHRISTIAN ASSOCIATION

-The YMCA is a fellowship of student and faculty men united by a common loyalty to the Lord.
-Their purpose is to develop a Christian personality and a Christian religion which is intellectually mature, emotionally satisfying and socially adequate today and in the future.
+The University YMCA, active on the MSU campus since 1881, seeks to provide a center for growth and fellowship through searching, discussion, and service for student and faculty men who are concerned to give an expression to the Christian religion which is intellectually mature, emotionally satisfying and socially adequate today and in the future.